-Each note (including thoughts, reflections, and connections) will be worth 1 point.
-You may earn a total of 5 points for each reading journal.
+• Each idea (including thoughts, reflections, connections) will be worth 2 points.
+You may earn a total of 10 points for each Double Entry Reading Notes assignment.

-4. This Week's Words (55)
+4. This Week's Words (50 points possible)

-This semester you will receive a dictionary for your personal use during the semester.
+This semester you receive a dictionary for your personal use.
 You will turn it in at the end of the semester.